UC San Diego

 • Dispose of unused or old chemicals.

-• Clearly delineate the space assigned to your lab.
+• Clearly delineate and label the space assigned to your lab.

 Repairs and inspections